Rebell-Leader/BragJetLag/README.md

 # BragJetLag
 BragJetLag is a Telegram LLM-powered chatbot that generates personalized recommendations for a user having a flight.

-This chatbot has an ability to search the exact flight by date and time, using SkyScanner API (#TODO migrate to stable API), and send the user notifications on particular time with the exact recommendations.
+This chatbot can search for the exact flight by date and time using Skyscanner API (#TODO migrate to stable API) and send user notifications at a particular time with exact recommendations.
 The recommendations are based on the user's assessment data and flight information.

 ## Project Structure
-BragJetLag/
-│
-├── __init__.py
-├── bot.py
-├── config.py
-├── database.py
-├── handlers.py
-├── scheduler.py
-├── models.py
-├── requirements.txt
-├── Dockerfile
-└── .env

 * __init__.py Initializes the app module.
 * bot.py Main entry point for the bot.
 Sets up the bot, dispatcher, and starts polling.
 Also initializes the scheduler.
 * config.py Contains configuration variables such as the Telegram API token and the database URL.
 Loads environment variables using python-dotenv.